minarae/Image/README.md

-# ImageResize
+# Image
-Image resize class in php
+Process about images